 Glasses Case Step 8: Measure the Steam A Seam, peel away the backing, and place the tape in the opening.
 STEAM AWAY!

 SEE what EYE did there??
 I’m cracking myself up!
 Anyway…FOCUS!

-Fold the diy glasses case in half with the lining sides together.
+Glasses Case Step 9: Fold the DIY glasses case in half with the lining sides together.
 Pin around the side and bottom edges and stitch 1/8″ away from the edge.
 Remember to backstitch when you start and stop; this is especially important at the top edge near the opening where your glasses will slide in.
 That’s a stress point so be sure to reinforce it!